maschkef/little-linux-helper/docs/mod/doc_backup.md

 *   **Error Handling:** Uses centralized `backup_log_msg` for error logging with detailed debug information
 *   **Status Reporting:** Provides comprehensive status overview covering all backup methodologies in the system
 *   **Module Independence:** Each launched module operates independently while sharing core configuration and logging infrastructure
+*   **Session Awareness:** Before showing the menu the dispatcher logs other running modules (`lh_log_active_sessions_debug`) and registers itself (`lh_begin_module_session`).
+Activity updates are pushed via `lh_update_module_session` so long-running submodules (e.g., backups) can be observed by other components.
+*   **Conflict Prevention:** Registers with blocking categories `FILESYSTEM_WRITE,SYSTEM_CRITICAL` at HIGH severity to prevent system restarts, package updates, and other conflicting operations during backup processes.
+Other modules will be warned or blocked when attempting operations that could interfere with active backups.